TianpeiLuke/nlp-pipeline/slipbox/pipeline_steps/mims_registration_step.md

 3. Optionally registers the model in multiple AWS regions
 4. Creates a model package group in SageMaker Model Registry

+This step is typically used in conjunction with the [MIMS Payload Step](mims_payload_step.md) which generates test payloads for the model.

 ## Input and Output Format

 ### Input